Learn About Volunteering

 Project Club Advisor

 Share your skills, talents and special interests in a single project area.
-For example: clothing, dogs, rabbits, horeses, bicycling, computers, wood working, photography, etc.
+For example: clothing, dogs, rabbits, horses, bicycling, computers, wood working, photography, etc.

-Lead children, in grades K-2, through hands-on learning activites, as they develop social skills, learn and grow.
+Lead children, in grades K-2, through hands-on learning activiites, as they develop social skills, learn and grow.

 School Enrichment Volunteer